cncf/tag-security/governance/process.md

-   A) On slack, share the issue link and ask whether others are interested in the problem, if so, refer them to the issue which has content on discussions/meetings where the issue will be introduced or where to stay tuned for more information. provide the issue link and encourage any feedback on your proposed solution or activity.
+   A) On slack, share the issue link and ask whether others are interested in the problem, if so, refer them to the issue which has content on discussions/meetings where the issue will be introduced or where to stay tuned for more information.
+Provide the issue link and encourage any feedback on your proposed solution or activity.

    B) Choose an upcoming meeting where you or another group member who is